DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View details of a specific 'unfunded mentor'

 <div class="govuk-inset-text">The following endpoint is only available for systems integrated with API v3 onwards.
-They will not return data for API v1 or v2.</div>
+It will not return data for API v1 or v2.</div>

-If a 404 error message is shown when trying to view participant data for the mentor using the endpoint `GET /api/v{n}/participants/ecf/{id}`, providers check to see whether they are an ‘unfunded mentor’.
+If providers do **not** see any details for mentors when using the endpoint `GET /api/v3/participants/ecf` they can check to see whether they are an ‘unfunded mentor’.

+‘Unfunded mentors’ are mentors who are registered with other providers.

+Providers can view the names and email addresses of ‘unfunded mentors’ assigned to ECTs, and give these mentors appropriate access to learning platforms.

 ```
  GET /api/v3/unfunded-mentors/ecf/{id}